Skill Evolution

 Migration Path

-When a rolling logbook crosses the 30k-char mark, migrate proactively:
+When a rolling logbook crosses the 30k-char mark, migrate proactively.
+The entries move out of .claude/rules/; only a slim index stays behind.

-decisions/subdirectory. - Split entries one-per-file.
+mkdir -p docs/decisions - Split entries one-per-file into it.
 A small script can split on

-The _legacy-rolling.md stays accessible via Read but won't auto-load (not at .claude/rules/*.md root).
+docs/decisions/_legacy-rolling.md stays accessible via Read but won't auto-load (it's outside .claude/rules/).

 Pattern selection by skill